EECS150/asic-labs-fa22/lab6/spec.md

 We can see that our design is not clean.
 The rule-checking decks (Calibre script files) are incomplete for this PDK, so this is expected.
-The design rule manual (DRM) for this technology is extracted to your working directory under `build/tech-asap7-cache/extracted/ASAP7_PDKandLIB.tar/ASAP7_PDKandLIB_v1p5/asap7PDK_r1p5.tar.bz2/asap7PDK_r1p5/docs/asap7_drm.pdf`.
+The design rule manual (DRM) for this technology found at `/home/ff/eecs151/asic/technology/asap7/asap7PDK_r1p7/docs/asap7_drm.pdf`.

 In a design without SRAMs (i.e. not this lab or your project, but you can try it on previous labs), we can run LVS and view the results similarly as follows: